AVSLab/basilisk/src/simulation/dynamics/spacecraft/spacecraft.rst

 Executive Summary
 -----------------
 This module provides the spacecraft rigid body translational and rotation motion.
+It is the typical module used to simulate the 6-DOF spacecraft motion.
+This ``spacecraft`` module is setup such that additional spacecraft effectors can be added such as :ref:`reactionWheelStateEffector`, :ref:`thrusterDynamicEffector`, etc.  See `Dr. Cody Allard's dissertation <http://hanspeterschaub.info/Papers/grads/CodyAllard.pdf>`__ for more information.

 This is an instantiation of the :ref:`dynamicObject` abstract class that is a spacecraft with :ref:`stateEffector`'s and :ref:`dynamicEffector`'s attached to it.
 The ``spacecraft`` module allows for both translation and rotation. :ref:`stateEffector`'s such as RWs, flexible solar panel, fuel slosh etc can be added to the spacecraft by attaching